edwinyjlim/git-interview-baseline/README.md

 mission-critical-application $ git commit -m "Second bug fix"
 ```

-Let's look at our timeline now.
+Let's look at our series of branches and timelines now.

 ![Commit on Master](https://dl.dropboxusercontent.com/s/9ipgkog7yv8hrok/2015-11-02%20at%2012.18%20PM.png)

-We were able to update the timeline in master with the fix to the bug without touching any of the code in new-feature. `new-feature` branch and timeline remains 1 commit behind master, because the second bug fix commit occured in master and `new-feature` branch was created only with the commits at the moment when the branch was created.
-You could describe `master` as being 1 commit ahead of the `new-feature` branch.
+Notice the *branching* tree like structure in the graph -- how the timelines begin to split.
+You could describe `master` as being 1 commit ahead of the `new-feature` branch because it doesn't have the second bug fix commit.

+## Confusing part begins here.
+Need to edit it down somehow.

 Let's go back into `new-feature` and complete the feature and commit it and then look at the timeline.
 Remember how to move from `master` back to `new-feature`?